 I AM GERMAN!

-However, being expected to be American annoys me for some reason.
+However, being expected to be American becomes annoying after some time.
 No offense to American people, it has NOTHING to do with me not liking American people or anything.
 It’s just being thrown into a pot I don’t belong to.
 Do you get what I mean?

 Usually I answer that kind of “question” in Japanese.